The admissions process is part of the Solihull local authority co-ordinated scheme.

 https://www.solihull.gov.uk/Schools-and-learning/School-admissions

-Offers will be made on Sunday 16th April 2023.
+Offers will be made for Reception 2025 start on Tuesday 16th April 2025.

 In-year Admissions